AndrewSamaha/StarGazer/README.md

 | Figure 3, from Figure 2 of Ayinde & Zurada (2017) |
 |---|
 | <img src=img/ayinde.zurada.figure2.png width=200px >  |

+Although autoencoders can learn essential representations, they remain domain specific.
+That is, an autoencoder trained to encode and decode images of faces would not perform well on financial datasets.

+## Purpose
+The goal of this project was to train autoencoders using conveyance data in order to build condensed, 2-dimensional, representations of conveyances.

 ## References
 Ayinde, B. O., & Zurada, J. M. (2017).
 Deep learning of constrained autoencoders for enhanced understanding of data. *IEEE transactions on neural networks and learning systems, 29(9)*, 3969-3979.
 Retrieved from https://par.nsf.gov/servlets/purl/10079214